- hello Christine Lee

 - Username: CeeLee

 - In response to: "What's the one thing you're never gonna give up?"
 I'll never give up on my writing.
-I may suck at it, but if I gave it up, then I'd have to take up skydiving.
-And that probably won't end well.
+I may suck at it, but if I gave it up, I'd have to take up skydiving.
+And that won't end well.
 For me or anything that I land on.

 - CeeLee's latest answers